Reid on Reliability, by Paul Reid

 Although the test method upon which these entries are based is Interconnect Stress Testing (IST), the information offered is applicable to all thermal cycle test methods.
 IST is a thermal cycle test method that heats representative coupons to a test temperature while monitoring changes in resistance on two or more discreet circuits.
 The method allows each coupon to be heated in dependently.

 Testing coupons independently facilitates having testing stop when either the heating or sense circuits exceeds a 10% increase in resistance (failure).
 Testing stops within two seconds of failure.
-By stopping the test within seconds of violating the 10% threshold in resistance we can evaluate failure modes in the circuits before catastrophic damage occurs which can mask failure modes and producing artifact conditions that may confound analysis.
+By stopping the test within seconds of violating the 10% threshold in resistance we can evaluate failure modes in the circuits before catastrophic damage occurs which can mask failure modes and producing artefact conditions that may confound analysis.
 We are able to stop as the failure is “ripening” as it were.
 Because the failure is a 10% increase in resistance we are able to apply a small current to the failing circuit while observing the coupon with a thermal camera.
 A hot spot will direct us to the single most “insulted” interconnect be it a plated through hole (PTH), blind via, buried via or microvia, in the coupon.

 A microsection is processed and by comparing the failing structure to adjacent less damaged structures, significant insight to the cause of failure may be gained.
 The failure modes described in these entries are applicable to any thermal cycle testing method, failures and rework and field failures related to wear out induced by thermal cycling (as opposed to mechanical damage like vibration etc.).